DougCal/ServerHive/README.md

 rp.clearCache clears the internal cache of the reverse proxy server.

-If the interval parameter is NULL, rp.clearCache can be called by user discretion.
+If the interval parameter is NULL, rp.clearCache can be called by user discretion for a one-time cache clear.
 If interval has a value, rp.clearCache will run on that given interval value (e.g. every 5 minutes).

-rp.clearCache is an integral method in this library to aid in preventing the cache from becoming so full of data that it begins to bog down the performance proxy server.
+rp.clearCache is an integral method in this library ensure cached content is fresh.
+This method also aids in preventing the cache from consuming too much RAM in media heavy applications and bogging down the performance of the proxy server.

 It is recommended to utilize this method in some capacity in your application.

 ### Example: